Al Santos: Career

-He has also featured on the covers of magazines: Seventeen, YM, Teen Vogue, American Fitness, and Elle.
+He has also featured on the covers of magazines Seventeen, YM, Teen Vogue, American Fitness, and Elle.

-Acting career

-Santos is known for his character 'Dante Belasco' in Jeepers Creepers 2, and also had starring roles in the television series The Help and Grosse Pointe.
+Santos is known for his character Dante Belasco in Jeepers Creepers 2, and also had starring roles in the television series The Help and Grosse Pointe.
 He also made guest appearances on CSI: NY.
-Santos is also starring in the upcoming horror film Speed Demons, alongside Sticky Fingaz, Marina Sirtis, Terry Kiser and Angela Sarafyan, directed by Dan García.
+Santos also starred in the horror film Speed Demons, alongside Sticky Fingaz, Marina Sirtis, Terry Kiser and Angela Sarafyan, directed by Dan García.

 Santos is the president and founder of Stronghold Productions, Inc, an entertainment film company in Beverly Hills, California.

 Personal life

 He is the brother of Chris Santos and Patrick Santos, who are also actors.